-- a swimming pool made available by a body corporate of a community (a) titles scheme for use by the owners or occupiers of the lots of the scheme or their invitees; or - located within school premises and access to the pool is restricted by (b) the school to students and staff of the school and school club members.
+- (a) a swimming pool made available by a body corporate of a community titles scheme for use by the owners or occupiers of the lots of the scheme or their invitees; or - (b) located within school premises and access to the pool is restricted by the school to students and staff of the school and school club members.

-Documents and materials that must accompany an application for an 3. approval
+3. Documents and materials that must accompany an application for an approval

-- Details of the proposed public swimming pool including a plan or other (1) information identifying the proposed public swimming pool and all buildings proposed to be used in the operation of the public swimming pool. - Details of the nature and extent of the public use that is proposed by the (2) applicant. - Details of the proposed management and supervision of the public swimming (3) pool (including the qualifications and experience of the proposed managers and supervisors). - If the applicant is not the owner of the land on which the public swimming (4) pool is to be situated - the owner's written consent to the application. - Details of the equipment that will be used for chlorination, filtration and (5) recirculation of water in the public swimming pool. - Details of procedures that will be adopted to ensure that the public swimming (6) pool water is adequate to protect public health. - Details of the equipment which will be used for emergency medical treatment (7) and first aid. - Details of the operation of the public swimming pool including (8) - the hours of operation of the public swimming pool; and (a) - whether the public swimming pool is to be heated or non-heated; and (b) - (c) the existence or otherwise of automatic dosing equipment to be used in conjunction with the chlorination, filtration and recirculation of water in the public swimming pool.
+- (1) Details of the proposed public swimming pool including a plan or other information identifying the proposed public swimming pool and all buildings proposed to be used in the operation of the public swimming pool. - (2) Details of the nature and extent of the public use that is proposed by the applicant. - (3) Details of the proposed management and supervision of the public swimming pool (including the qualifications and experience of the proposed managers and supervisors). - (4) If the applicant is not the owner of the land on which the public swimming pool is to be situated the owner's written consent to the application. - (5) Details of the equipment that will be used for chlorination, filtration and recirculation of water in the public swimming pool. - (6) Details of procedures that will be adopted to ensure that the public swimming pool water is adequate to protect public health. - (7) Details of the equipment which will be used for emergency medical treatment and first aid. - (8) Details of the operation of the public swimming pool including - (a) the hours of operation of the public swimming pool; and - (b) whether the public swimming pool is to be heated or non-heated; and - (c) the existence or otherwise of automatic dosing equipment to be used in conjunction with the chlorination, filtration and recirculation of water in the public swimming pool.